 Order in which policies are applied

-When a site has multiple policies associated with it, allow policies are applied first.
-If there are any allow policies, no other policies are evaluated.
-If there is no allow policy, then block with redirect is applied, then block, then monitor.
+When a site has multiple policies associated with it, block with redirect is applied first, then block, then monitor policies.

 For block and monitor policies, you can set time and date ranges for the policy to be applied.
 For example, you can set a range of 9:00 am to 17:00, Monday to Friday, if you want the policy to apply during regular business hours.
 If you don't select any times or days, the policy is always active.
 You must select at least one criterion in addition to a time a range to activate the policy.

-You can also block, monitor, or allow specific query types or source IP ranges.
+You can also block or monitor specific query types or source IP ranges.